Skrylar/ImpromptuModular/README_0_6_11.md

 Familiarity with the Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.
 For an in depth review of the sequencer's capabilities, please see Nigel Sixsmith's [Talking Rackheads episode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg) or Omri Cohen's [PhraseSeq tutorial](https://www.youtube.com/watch?v=N8_rMNzsS7w).

 * **SEQ/SONG**: This is the main switch that controls the two major modes of the sequencer.
 Seq mode allows the currently selected sequence to be played/edited.
 In this mode, all controls are available (run mode, transpose, rotate, copy-paste, gates, slide, octave, notes) and the content of a sequence can be modified even when the sequencer is running.
 Song mode allows the creation of a series of sequence numbers (called phrases).
-In this mode, only the run mode and length of the song and the sequence index numbers themselves can be modified (whether the sequence is running or not); the other aforementioned controls are unavailable and the actual contents of the sequences cannot be modified.
+In this mode, the run mode and length of the song and the sequence index numbers themselves can be modified (whether the sequence is running or not); some of the other aforementioned controls are unavailable and the actual contents of the sequences cannot be modified.

-* **LENGTH**: When in Seq mode, this button allows the arrow buttons to select the length of sequences (number of steps), the default is 16.
+* **SEQ STEP / SONG PHRASE**: Step/phrase selection is done by directly clicking the 16 steps at the top.
+When the **Reset on run** option is not active (in the right-click menu), and song mode is selected, after stopping the sequencer it will restart playing the song where it left off when it was stopped, provided no steps were clicked.
+When stopped, clicking a step will position the run head at that point and the song will restart at that point when turned on again.

+* **LEN/MODE**: Sequence lengths can be set by clicking the button once, and then either turning the main knob below the main display or clicking the desired length directly in the steps (the second method is the recommended way since the display will automatically return to its default state afterwards).
 The sequences can have different lengths.
-When in Song mode, this button allows the arrow buttons to select the number of phrases in the song (the default is 4).

-* **<, >**: These arrow buttons step the sequencer one step left or right.
-They have no effect when Attach is activated.

-* **SEQ#**: In Seq mode, this number determines which sequence is being edited/played.
-In Song mode, this number determines the sequence index for the currently selected phrase; the selected phrase is shown in the 16 LEDs at the top of the module).
-When one of the Mode, Transpose, Rotate buttons is pressed, the display instead shows the current run mode (see Mode below), the amount of semi-tones to transpose, and the number of steps to rotate respectively.
-The SEQ# control voltage can be used to select the active sequence (Seq mode only), whereby a 0 to 10V input is proportionally mapped to the 1 to 16 sequence numbers.
-This can be used to externally control the playing order of the sequences.

-* **ATTACH**: Allows the edit head to follow the run head (Attach on).
-The position of the edit head is shown with a red LED, and the position of the run head is shown with a green LED.
-When in Seq mode, the actual content of the step corresponding to the edit head position (i.e. note, oct, gates, slide) can be modified in real time whether the sequencer is running or not.
-The edit head automatically follows the run head when Attach is on, or can manually positioned by using the < and > buttons when Attach is off.

-* **MODE**: This controls the run mode of the sequences and the song (one setting for each sequence and one for the song).
+When in Song mode, the length setting can be used to set the number of phrases in the song (the default is 4).
+The run modes can be set by clicking the LEN/MODE button twice starting from its initial state.
+Mode controls the run mode of both the sequences and the song (one setting for each sequence and one for the song).
 The modes are: FWD (forward), REV (reverse), PPG (ping-pong, also called forward-reverse), BRN (Brownian random), RND (random), FW2 (forward, play twice), FW3 (play three times) and FW4 (four times).
 For example, setting the run mode to FWD for sequences and to RND for the song will play the phrases that are part of a song randomly, and the probability of a given phrase playing is proportional to the number of times it appears in the song.
 For sequences, the FW2, FW3 and FW4 modes can be used to repeat sequences more easily without consuming additional phrases in the song.
 These last three modes are not available for the song's run mode however.
 Holding the MODE button for **two seconds** allows the selection of the clock resolution, and is the mechanism used to enable the [advanced gate mode](#advanced-gate-mode-ps).

+* **SEQ#**: In Seq mode, the main display and knob determine which sequence is being edited/played.
+In Song mode, they detemine the sequence number for the currently selected phrase in the 16 LEDs at the top of the module.
+The SEQ# CV input can be used to select the active sequence (Seq mode only), whereby a 0 to 10V input is proportionally mapped to the 1 to 16 sequence numbers.
+This can be used to externally control the playing order of the sequences.

+* **ATTACH**: Allows the edit head to follow the run head (Attach on).
+The position of the edit head is shown with a red LED, and the position of the run head is shown with a green LED.
+When in Seq mode, the actual content of the step corresponding to the edit head position (i.e. note, oct, gates, slide) can be modified in real time, whether the sequencer is running or not.
+The edit head automatically follows the run head when Attach is on, or can manually positioned by clicking the steps when Attach is off.

 * **TRAN/ROT**: Transpose/Rotate the currently selected sequence up-down/left-right by a given number of semi-tones/steps.
 The main knob is used to set the transposition/rotation amount.
 Only available in Seq mode.

-* **COPY-PASTE**: Copy and paste the CVs, gates, slide and tied attributes of a part or all of a sequence into another sequence.
-When ALL is selected, run mode and length are also copied.
-Only available in Seq mode.
+* **COPY-PASTE**: Copy and paste sequences or parts of sequences in Seq mode, or parts of the song when in Song mode.
+When ALL is selected, the run mode and length are also copied for a sequence.
+More advanced copy-paste shortcuts are also available when clicking copy in Seq mode and then paste in Song mode (and vice versa); see [Cross paste](#cross-paste-ps) below.

 * **OCT and keyboard**: When in Seq mode, the octave LED buttons and the keyboard can be used to set the notes of a sequence.
 The octave and keyboard LEDs are used for display purposes only in Song mode with attach on.